BKDaugherty/tactics-exploration/devlog.md

 - [ ] Handle Gamepad Inputs

+- [ ] Animations
+  - [ ] Write an animation controller for switching to the right animation state
+    - [ ] Might scale better if we use a MessageReader / Writer?
+  - [ ] Update derived animation data to populate expected texture atlas indices
+  - [ ] Actually use derived animation data instead of hardcoding values

 - [x] Make the game code easier to share / collaborate on (and clean it up!)
   - [x] remove any assets we aren't using
   - [x] Use Git LFS or something else for the assets you are actually using